November 6, 2018 General Election

 Voters who are eligible may request a mail-in absentee ballot up to 12 months prior to an election, by either filling out an online application at this portal or downloading and mailing in the paper absentee ballot application.

 Alternatively, as described above, you may request that an absentee ballot be mailed to you.
-For 2018, your General Registrar must receive all applications for a ballot-by-mail by 5:00 PM on Tuesday, June 5 for the June 12th Primary and Tuesday, October 30 for the November 6th General Election.
+For 2018, your General Registrar must receive all applications for a ballot-by-mail by 5:00 PM on Tuesday, October 30 for the November 6th General Election.

 Vote on Election Day